United Kingdom: Counselling Options For Mental Health Support

 Other providers

-Online counseling platforms like BetterHelp are also an option, often providing similar types of counseling at a lower cost compared to traditional in-person sessions with non-public providers.
+Online therapy platforms like BetterHelp are also an option, often providing similar types of therapy at a lower cost compared to traditional in-person sessions with non-public providers.

 Mental health charities and nonprofits

-A number of UK-based charities and nonprofits provide more affordable or free counseling services.
-Such organizations often cater to specific groups, such as those coping with bereavement or trauma or those of a marginalized identity.
+A number of UK-based nonprofits provide more affordable or free therapy services.
+These organizations often cater to specific groups, such as those coping with bereavement or trauma or those of a marginalized identity.
 Many also offer helplines and community-based mental health programs to support individuals in need.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.